b0t0s/b0t0s/README.md

 # Hi there, I'm ß070$ 👋

-I'm a passionate .NET backend developer with experience in building scalable, high-performance applications.
+I'm a software engineer with experience in building scalable, high-performance applications.
 I love learning new technologies and automate every action.

 Not Quite Famous...

-I'm steadily and slowly climbing the ladder of success

 ## 🔧 Technologies & Tools